CommonRoad/commonroad-scenario-designer/docs/source/details/sumo.rst

 **************
 In SUMO, nodes represent ends of edges or other fixed position objects (eg. traffic signs) and are connected by edges.
 Each edge in turn can consist of multiple lanes.
-Realistic traffic constrains such as traffic lights and partially traffic signs can also be modelled.
+Realistic traffic constraints such as traffic lights and partially traffic signs can also be modelled.
 Additionally it provides the capability to simulate multiple types of traffic participants and interactions between them.
 Optionally trips for pedestrians and vehicles from one edge in the network to another can be automatically generated.
 SUMO also provides a set of tools for programmatically interacting with a network, namely NETEDIT.